 Our plan for 2020 – 2024

-The Making Surrey Safer Plan for 2020 – 2023 (PDF) explains our priorities for the next three years and any changes we will be making.
-Please see We are Making Surrey Safer web page for more information on the changes.
+The plan explains our priorities for the next four years and any changes we will be making.
+Please see Making Surrey Safer - Our Plan for 2020 - 2024 for more information.
 You can also find out more information about Surrey Fire and Rescue Service in our Statement of Assurance.

 How we are judged